joeshirey/JSRepoAnalysis/docs/PRODUCT_REQUIREMENTS.md

 ## 1. Introduction

-The Code Quality Analyzer is a command-line tool designed to analyze a local codebase of Javascript, Typescript, Python, and other languages.
+The Code Quality Analyzer is a command-line tool designed to analyze a local codebase of Javascript, Typescript, Python, Java, Go, Rust, Ruby, C#, C++, and PHP files.
 It gathers metadata, performs an AI-powered style and quality evaluation, and stores the comprehensive results in a structured Firestore database.
 This enables developers and teams to track code quality, identify areas for improvement, and maintain a consistent standard across their repositories.

 ## 2. User Personas